opensearch-project/project-website/_posts/2022-03-16-launch-announcement-1-3-0.markdown

 ![PPL runtime workflow]({{ site.baseurl }}/assets/media/blog-images/2022-03-16-Launch-Announcement-1-3-0/PPL-Parse.gif){: .img-fluid }

-* **Machine Learning Support in PPL (Piped Processing Language):** Users can now process arbitrary observability events using Anomaly Detection based on Random Cut Forest (RCF) and KMeans commands in PPL.
+* **Machine Learning Support in PPL (Piped Processing Language):** Users can now process arbitrary observability events using Anomaly Detection based on Random Cut Forest (RCF) and K-means commands in PPL.
 * **Improved Aggregate Functions Support in SQL and PPL**: Users expect to use aggregate functions in SQL and PPL.
-OpenSearch SQL and PPL now supports ORDER BY and default query limit size.
+OpenSearch SQL and PPL now supports `ORDER BY` and default query limit size.
 * **Support for Group Field and Span in Stats Command**: Users can now use group fields together and can span by a specified interval using the Stats command in PPL.
 Also, users can now create multiple time series’ with a single command.
 * **Comma-Separated Index Matching**: Users can now query multiple indices using a comma separated value using PPL.
-* **CAST Function Supported in PPL**: Users can now change datatypes using the CAST function in PPL.
+* **CAST Function Supported in PPL**: Users can now change datatypes using the `CAST` function in PPL.
-* **Support IN Clause in SQL and PPL**: Users can now use the IN clause within SQL and PPL to select from within a value list.
+* **Support IN Clause in SQL and PPL**: Users can now use the `IN` clause within SQL and PPL to select from within a value list.
-* **Support date_nanos in SQL and PPL**: Users can now search on indices with the field type of data_nanos.
+* **Support date_nanos in SQL and PPL**: Users can now search on indices with the field type of `data_nanos`.

 ### Alerting